AuroraMaster/react-native-ohos-library/en/react-native-bootsplash.md

 Currently, two methods are available:

+- Use the HAR file.
+- Directly link to the source code。

 Method 1 (recommended): Use the HAR file.

 > [!TIP] The HAR file is stored in the `harmony` directory in the installation path of the third-party library.